DQL VS Other Query Languages¶

 SQL | SELECT <column-clause> <FROM-clause> <WHERE-clause> <GROUP-BY-clause> ... |

-DQL | namespace::measurement:(column-clause) [time-range-clause] { WHERE-clause } GROUP-BY-clause ORDER-BY-clause |
+DQL | namespace::Measurement:(column-clause) [time-range-clause] { WHERE-clause } GROUP-BY-clause ORDER-BY-clause |

 PromQL¶

-Here you look for the metric http_requests_total
+This query searches for the metric http_requests_total

 and method